SaschaLucius/svelte-umami/README.md

 - handleEvent: Svelte event handler for event tracking

 Stores:
-- isEnabled: Store for tracking and manipulating if the tracking is enabled
+- isEnabled: Store for reading and writing if the tracking is enabled

 ## Install the package